sealvault/sealvault/website/src/blog/posts/2023/05/dapp-isolation-mechanisms.md

 ### Session Keys for Smart Contract Wallets

-*I don’t have the full picture on SCW session keys, so I’m just thinking out loud here.*

 Session keys for smart contract wallets (SCW) are a new mechanism.
-Many SCW teams are working on session keys, but I’m not aware of any production implementations yet.
+Many SCW teams are working on session keys and the first production implementations are starting to pop up.

 The idea is the same as with off-chain session keys: an ephemeral key is created by a dapp, the SCW assigns some permissions to the ephemeral key after which the